Roles & Goals

 You’ll maximize your impact when you can hand over not just specific tasks, but broader responsibilities.
 In this section, you’ll find tools for creating meaningful roles and setting and reinforcing clear, measurable goals for your staff, which will enable you to fully share the pressure (and joys!) not just of day-to-day tasks but also of driving your organization forward.

-It's often helpful to create a one-page description of a staff member's role that considers not only what the staff member should do but also how they should approach their work.
+It's often helpful to create a one-page description of a staff member's role that considers not only what the staff member should do, but also how they should approach their work.
 This resource contains a template and two sample role expectation sheets.

 What will your organization achieve this year, and how will you judge success?
 Here’s a sample of how to structure clear, measurable organizational goals.